sullivtr/terraform-provider-graphql/docsite/docs/resource_graphql_mutation.md

 ### Defining computed variables:

-As mentioned above, you define variables that _you_ want terraform to keep track of using the `mutation_keys` input.
+As mentioned above, you define variables that _you_ want terraform to keep track of using the `compute_mutation_keys` input.

   **Example**: We have a read query that returns an object with this structure:
   ```json